 Torrens Island Green Hydrogen Hub

-AGL Energy Limited (AGL) is leading a consortium of industry partners in undertaking a detailed feasibility study into the development of a green hydrogen production facility at its Torrens Island site.
+AGL Energy Limited (AGL) is leading a consortium of industry partners in examining the feasibility of development of a green hydrogen production facility at its Torrens Island site.

 Main proponents: